dotnet/docs-maui/docs/fundamentals/single-project.md

 .NET MAUI single project provides a simplified and consistent cross-platform development experience, regardless of the platforms being targeted. .NET MAUI single project provides the following features:

-- A single shared project that can target Android, iOS, macOS, and Windows.
+- A single shared project that can target Android, iOS, macOS, Tizen, and Windows.
 - A simplified debug target selection for running your .NET MAUI apps.
 - Shared resource files within the single project.
 - A single app manifest that specifies the app title, id, and version.